-Please contact the Arts Program for an updated performing arts schedule.
+Please contact the Arts and Humanities Program for an updated performing arts schedule.

 The ability of music and dance to transform a person's mood and touch his or her spirit is at the heart of the performing arts program at Dartmouth-Hitchcock Medical Center (DHMC).

 The public spaces here serve as the stage for performances by local choirs and professional opera singers, Upper Valley dance troupes and those visiting from the nearby Hopkins Center.

 Our guests have included the Axis Dance Company, Dana Cunningham, George Winston, Northern Stage, OperaNorth, and the Young at Heart octogenarian singing group.

 If you are interested in scheduling a performance, please contact the Arts and Humanities Program.